Humanoid robot alongside humans raising questions about whether AI is truly alive

 AI: Is it alive or just pretending?

-Picture this: a crowd of thinkers from around the globe, brought together in a virtual meeting, intrigued by one wild question: could AI actually become a better caretaker of life than we are?
-Sounds like the plot of a movie, right?
-Nope.
-This went down just last month and intrigued me to share thoughts and trigger questions:
+Picture this: a crowd of thinkers from around the globe, brought together in a virtual meeting around one question: could AI actually become a better caretaker of life than we are?
+This went down just last month - and it sent me down a rabbit hole worth sharing.

 Here’s what this is about

-After decades of building smarter machines, we still can’t land on a simple answer: are they alive?
+After decades of building smarter machines, we still can't land on a simple answer: are they alive?
 Not just running code, but genuinely alive.
-That word hits different when you think about it in this context.
+That question carries more weight than it used to.

 Biologists love their checklists: order, growth, reproduction, energy use, adaptation, and so on.